What is the Income Statement?

 - Operating Expense

-This includes the cost of business administration, costs related to sales, and other operating expenses (such as rent, utilities, fuel for equipment, etc.).
+This includes the cost of business administration, cost of good sold, and other operating expenses (such as rent, utilities, fuel for equipment, etc.).

 These are generally one-time bursts of revenue or perhaps income related to non-core financial activities.
 Gains can include a one-time sale of equipment, interest revenue, equity sales, or perhaps a settlement resulting from litigation.